thijs83/Virtual-Intel-Depth-Camera/README.md

 ## image_filter

 This package contains an image filter example using a python script.
+The filter searches for the colors of the cone (white/orange) and then adds a contour around the detections